Cataract Surgery How Much Does It Cost? A Patient’s Guide to Saving

 Cataract surgery costs include the intraocular lens, too.
 Your ophthalmologist will suggest the right IOL type based on your eye condition.
 It's important to note that cataract surgery costs vary with IOL type.
 Ideally, the basic mono-focal IOL costs the least.
 It improves the vision at one distance.
 Conversely, premium IOLs, such as the toric or multifocal lenses, improve both near and far vision and are typically expensive.
 Furthermore, most insurance providers cover standard monofocal lenses, making it a more affordable choice.
 Choosing the premium lenses will significantly increase your out-of-pocket expenses even when you are insured.
 Insurers consider them a premium choice and offer partial or no coverage.
 So you will have to pay for them out of pocket.

-Cataract lens price list
+Cataract lens price list and insurance coverage

 IOL type |

-Cost |
+Base Cost |

-Insurance coverage |
+Insurance coverage? |

 Monofocal lens |